KnairdA/BinaryMapping/README.md

 ## Current features

 - Support for any kind of flat structure that can be expressed using integral types and arbitrarily sized byte-arrays
-- Full support for serialization in either big or little endianess
+- Support for serialization in either big or little endianess
-- Container and Iterator templates for fast traversal of collections of tuples
+- Offers Container and Iterator templates for fast traversal of collections of tuples or other structures
+- Support for developing custom types to be used in the Container and Iterator templates
+- Support for nesting structures inside each other
 - BitField template offers bit-level access to ByteField byte-arrays
-- Builds on the standard libraries `std::tuple` and as such doesn't require any external libraries
+- Doesn't require any external libraries besides the GNU libraries _endian.h_
 - Header only library because of heavy usage of template metaprogramming
 - Unit Tests based on GoogleTest
 - MIT license